Information About Laura - Edinburgh tutor - (5 reviews)

 English (Foreign Language)

-Besides my first degree, I have a PGCE in teaching (Primary 5-11) from Goldsmiths University, London.
-I am proud of the fact that I was graded ‘Outstanding’ for my teaching in a challenging South London school.
-I also have a CELTA qualification which qualifies me to teach English as a foreign language; I also teach teenagers in a private English Language School and this informs my tutoring work.
+Besides my first degree (2006-2010), I have a PGCE in teaching (Primary 5-11) from Goldsmiths University, London.
+I was graded ‘Outstanding’ for my teaching in a challenging South London primary school in 2013.
+I also have a CELTA qualification which qualifies me to teach English as a foreign language; I also occasionally teach teenagers in a private English Language School using the Task-based-approach and this informs my tutoring.

-The daughter of a bookseller, I (literally) grew up around books and nothing gives me more pleasure than discovering, or rediscovering a word or a literary world.
-As a tutor, I want to inspire children to read widely and to care about language.
+The daughter of a bookseller and publisher, I grew up around books and nothing gives me more pleasure than passing on my love of reading.
+As a tutor, I aim to inspire children to want to read widely and to care about language.
 Constantly on the lookout for new children’s titles, I have compiled age-appropriate book recommendations (some of) which have been published in local magazines.

-In 2017, I was awarded full Qualified Teacher Status by the Scottish Department of Education in recognition of my (8+ years) teaching experience.
-This means that I can continue to work in schools in Scotland, but I prefer to focus my efforts on tutoring.
+In 2017, I was awarded full Qualified Teacher Status by the Scottish Department of Education in recognition of my (7+ years) teaching experience in London preparatory and primary schools.
+This means that I am authorised to work in schools in Scotland, but I have recently turned to full-time tutoring.
 All children love learning when they are well taught and I find tutoring immensely exciting and rewarding.
-As a tutor, I enjoy focussing on each child’s specific educational needs and well-being, without distraction.
-As a perfectionist, I value the luxury a tutor has of doing their best for each individual child.
+As a tutor, I enjoy focussing on each child’s specific educational needs and well-being, without the endless distractions of the school environment.
+As a perfectionist, I value the opportunity to bring out the best in each individual child I teach.

 Following my degree at Oxford University, I worked as an English Language teacher in Edinburgh and then as a teaching assistant at a top London prep school where I led booster groups in Maths and English.
 After my PGCE, I worked as a school teacher delivering all subjects to children from 5 -11 years.
 In my final role, I planned and delivered lessons to almost every year group in a primary school in Beckenham.
 My experience of different types of schools across London (independent and state, many ‘outstanding’ ), allowed me to gain first-hand experience of the most up-to-date teaching methods and approaches at the time.
 I also benefitted from having many inspirational mentors who improved my teaching and taught me new strategies.